Appeals and reviewing decisions

 Decisions that can be reviewed include:

-- decisions made by FACS on behalf of Housing Pathways about:
+- decisions made under Housing Pathways about:

-- Private Rental Assistance products
+- Private Rental Assistance products.

-- applications for recognition as a tenant
+- applications for Recognition as a Tenant

-- first and second strike notices for antisocial behaviour
+- First and second strike notices for antisocial behaviour

 - rent subsidy calculations and other tenancy-related decisions.

-- former tenant debts
+- former social housing tenant debts

 - former tenant classifications.

-FACS cannot review NSW Civil and Administrative Tribunal (NCAT) decisions.
+Social housing providers cannot review NSW Civil and Administrative Tribunal (NCAT) decisions.